Neutrino quantum kinetics in two spatial dimensions: Introduction

 In this paper, we explore the flavor conversion phenomenology in two spatial dimensions, moving beyond the assumption of spherical symmetry previously employed~\cite{Shalgar:2022rjj, Shalgar:2022lvv,Shalgar:2024gjt,Cornelius:2023eop}.
 Our goal is to investigate how the flavor conversion physics changes in the presence of multiple spatial dimensions.
 Introducing perturbations across the simulation annulus, we find that the quasi-steady state flavor configuration changes qualitatively, breaking the initial symmetry of the system.
 In addition, the dynamical impact of neutrino advection and collisions spreads flavor instabilities across neighboring regions in the simulation shell.

 Our work is organized as follows.
 Section~\ref{Sec:QKE} presents the QKEs in two spatial dimensions as well as our simulation setup.
 Section~\ref{Sec:no_pert} focuses on our findings on the quasi-steady state flavor configuration in two spatial dimensions in the absence of perturbations.
 We then investigate how the flavor structure changes as a result of flavor conversion when the vacuum Hamiltonian or the collision term are perturbed in Sec.~\ref{Sec:pert}.
 We summarize and discuss our results in Sec.~\ref{Sec:conclusion}.
-Additionally, Appendix~\ref{Sec:App} outlines the derivation of the advection term in two spatial dimensions, and Appendix~\ref{app:example} presents the solution of the QKEs in two spatial dimensions for a different collision term (i.e.~different ELN configuration) to validate the robustness of our findings.
+Additionally, Appendix~\ref{App:adv} outlines the derivation of the advection term in two spatial dimensions, Appendix~\ref{App:conv} demonstrates the numerical convergence of our simulations, and Appendix~\ref{App:example} presents the solution of the QKEs in two spatial dimensions for a different collision term (i.e.~different ELN configuration) to validate the robustness of our findings.